A Generalized CUR decomposition for matrix pairs: Generalized CUR decomposition and its approximation properties

 using the triangle inequality, it follows that

 and the fact that $CC^+$ is an orthogonal projection with $\norm{CC^+}=1$,

 \end{proof}

-The last line of \cref{theorem1} can be related to the results in \cite[Thm~4.1]{Sorensen}; both theorems have the factors $\eta_p$ and $\eta_s$.
-In \cite{Sorensen} the error of the CUR approximation of $A$ is within a factor of $\eta_p + \eta_s$ of the best rank-$k$ approximation (SVD).
-Here we have the bounds in terms of $\gamma_{k+1}$ from the GSVD \eqref{gsvd} and the additional factors $\norm{\widehat{T}}$ and $\norm{T_{22}}$.
-The results presented in this subsection suggest that a good index selection procedures that minimize $\norm{(Q_k^T\!P)^{-1}}$ and $\norm{(S^T\!U_k)^{-1}}$ are theoretically desirable.
-We note that where these results have been presented for matrix $A$ in \eqref{eq:gcur}, similar results can be obtained for $B$.
+The last line of \cref{theorem1} can be related to the results in \cite[Thm.~4.1]{Sorensen}; both theorems have the factors $\eta_p$ and $\eta_s$.
+In \cite{Sorensen}, the error of the CUR approximation of $A$ is within a factor of $\eta_p + \eta_s$ of the best rank-$k$ approximation, obtained from the SVD. \Cref{theorem1} provides a bound in terms of $\gamma_{k+1}\le 1$ from the GSVD \eqref{gsvd} and the additional factors $\norm{\widehat{T}}$ and $\norm{T_{22}}$.
+The results presented in this section suggest that a good index selection procedure that yields small quantities $\norm{(Q_k^TP)^{-1}}$ and $\norm{(S^TU_k)^{-1}}$ is desirable.
+For a bound on $\norm{T_{22}}$, given $k$, Chandrasekaran and Ipsen \cite{chandrasekaran1994} have developed an efficient algorithm that computes a rank-revealing QR factorization such that $\norm{T_{22}} \le \psi_{k+1} (Y)\sqrt{(k+1)(n-k)}$.
+To bound $\norm{\widehat{T}}$, we start by restating the results of \cite[Thm.~2.3]{hansen} for the GSVD of $(A,B)$.
+Defining

+We know from \cref{eq:mgsvd} that $X^{-T}=Y$, so we can restate the above inequality as $\norm{Y}\le \norm{A} + \norm{B}$.
+Given the partitioning and QR factorization of $Y$ in \cref{eq:QR}, we have that